Ed Mitzen

-Ed Mitzen is an American entrepreneur, business executive and philanthropist.
-He is the founder and CEO of Fingerpaint Marketing, and also the co-founder of the non-profit organization Business for Good.
+Ed Mitzen is an American entrepreneur, business executive, and philanthropist.
+He is the founder and former CEO of Fingerpaint Group, and also the co-founder of the non-profit organization Business for Good.
 Prior to founding Fingerpaint, Mitzen co-founded the ad agency Palio, which was sold to inVentiv Health in 2006.

 Early life and education

 Mitzen grew up in Voorheesville, New York.
 He attended Syracuse University, where he earned a bachelor's degree in biology.
 Mitzen also attended the University of Rochester's Simon Business School where he earned a Master of Business Administration.

 Career

 Mitzen worked as a pharmaceutical representative and served as the vice president of product management at Cardinal Health, before founding the consulting business, Creative Healthcare Solutions, in 1997.
 In 1999, he founded the advertising agency Palio in Saratoga Springs, New York.
-After selling the company to inVentiv Health in 2006, Mitzen served in various roles until leaving to found the advertising and marketing firm Fingerpaint in 2008.
+After selling the company to inVentiv Health in 2006, Mitzen served in various roles until leaving to found the advertising and marketing firm Fingerpaint in 2008.Mitzen was CEO of Fingerpaint until 2026, where he currently serves as board member.

 As of 2022, Fingerpaint has more than 700 employees with locations in Albany, New York, Columbus, Ohio, Conshohocken, Pennsylvania, and Scottsdale, Arizona.
 Fingerpaint's notable clients include DreamWorks, General Electric, Emma Willard School, Celgene and Ferring Pharmaceuticals, amongst others.

 In 2021, Mitzen and his wife personally donated $4 million to pay down the student loan debt of all Fingerpaint employees, eliminating 83 of 131 people's loans.
 After purchasing the University Club of Albany building in 2022, Mitzen donated use of the building to the Albany Black Chamber of Commerce, which opened its doors in February 2023.